Dynamic Symmetric Point Tracking: Tackling Non-ideal Reference in Analog In-memory Training: Pulse Complexity of SP Estimation

 \begin{remark} With additional assumptions on device behavior, we can derive tighter bounds for $N$ w.r.t. target error $\delta$ for specific classes of response functions; we defer these results (Theorem~\ref{theorem:ZS-linear-convergence}) to Appendix~\ref{theorem:ZS-linear-convergence}.
 Nonetheless, the number of pulses required to achieve a target SP estimation error still remains inversely proportional to $\Delta w_{\min}$. \end{remark}

-\textbf{Empirical evidence. } To illustrate the negative impact of $\Delta w_{\min}$ on the pulse complexity of the ZS algorithm, we test its pulse cost on a linear device; see detailed setup in Appendix \ref{sec:implementation_fig1_fig2}.
+\textbf{Empirical evidence. } To illustrate the negative impact of $\Delta w_{\min}$ on the pulse complexity of the ZS algorithm, we test its pulse cost on a ReRAM array device presets from IBM AIHWKit simulator~\cite{rasch2021flexible}, which is essentially analog device with linear response functions; see detailed setup in Appendix \ref{sec:implementation_fig1_fig2}.
 Figure~\ref{fig:sp_mean_offset} shows the empirical estimated offset of the SP mean and standard deviation when $\Delta w_{\min}=0.001$, defined as the ground-truth statistic minus the estimated statistic.
 It can be seen that achieving relative $1\%$ error requires more than $2000$ number of pulses in ZS algorithm, which is computationally heavy.
 In Figure~\ref{fig:dwmin_vs_pulses}, we report the smallest $N$ such that the relative error of the estimated SP mean is within $1\%$ under different device response granularity $\Delta w_{\min}$.
 The result shows that higher-precision devices (smaller $\Delta w_{\min}$) require substantially more pulses to reach the same target error $\delta$.
 Moreover, the relationship of $\Delta w_{\min}$ and $N$ is nearly inversely linear, as predicted by our Theorem \ref{theorem:ZS-convergence}.

 To study the effect of SP estimation error on model training, we train a LeNet-5 on MNIST with TT-v1 using SPs estimated from Algorithm \ref{alg: ZS} with different numbers of pulses and report the results in Figure~\ref{fig:training_loss_vs_pulses}.
 It shows that a smaller $N$ in Algorithm \ref{alg: ZS} leads to significant training loss degradation and even failure to converge, which motivates the design of dynamic SP tracking algorithm.